PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 46 former xfails green.
 Focused coverage now has 81 green cases, including single-index reuse and ONNX scalar index representations, while both production calls remain unchanged.
 Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.
+That extraction is now complete in `passes/attention_gather_cleanup_layout.py`.
+Its 740-line function AST is exact to checkpoint `a48ee607`, the lowerer retains a one-return compatibility wrapper, and both production calls are unchanged.
+Sixteen direct owner/wrapper families produce identical statistics and complete normalized ModelIR state.
+Resume by inventorying and characterizing the next substantive raw source-order owner, `_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains` (190 lines), before semantic or ownership changes.
+Do not create a pull request.